mrkmg/git-stream/README.md

 The name "Git Stream" was chosen as this plugin should streamline some of the repetitious actions in git.

-**Warning**

-Git Stream is still very new, with minimal testing by a single person so far.
-While I am open to suggestions, bug reports, etc, know that this project is a long way away from being ready for real use.
-As the project matures, this warning will be updated.

 [TOC levels=2-4]: # "#### Table of Contents"
 #### Table of Contents